Skip to main content

 Instead of watching another general “how to get better” video, I now knew exactly which stat to train.
 For map awareness, I created a 5-minute daily minigame: in replay mode, I’d predict enemy positions every 10 seconds, then check the fog of war.
 Boring?
 Yes.
 Effective?
 Embarrassingly so.
 This was the difference between grinding (mindless repetition) and leveling (targeted XP gain).

 If you’ve ever felt overwhelmed by all the “right” ways to practice, you’re not alone.
 I built the exact character sheet and XP tracker I needed into a clean system so I’d never drown in generic advice again.
-It’s called Level UpIRL: The Gamer’s Self-Improvement Starter Kit, and it’s what finally made my practice stick more to that in a moment.
+It’s called Level UpIRL: The Gamer’s Self-Improvement Starter Kit, and it’s what finally made my practice stick more on that in a moment.

 Daily Quests: The Real Grind